Candidate Assessment Report Tony Stark

 Interpretation: Moderate ownership: likely to take responsibility in many situations, but may not consistently self-diagnose root causes or fully control the process end-to-end.
 In quota roles, this can show up as solid effort but uneven accountability when deals slip or when handoffs (SDR/AE/CS) break.
 You’ll want evidence they drive outcomes, not just activity.

-Strong Performance: Owns results, documents learnings from losses, and proactively fixes process gaps without waiting for management.
+Strong performance looks like: Owns results, documents learnings from losses, and proactively fixes process gaps without waiting for management.
 Takes responsibility for pipeline health and forecast accuracy.

-Weak Performance: Explains misses primarily through external factors (lead quality, pricing, product) and waits for direction to correct issues.
+Weak performance looks like: Explains misses primarily through external factors (lead quality, pricing, product) and waits for direction to correct issues.
 Lets cross-functional dependencies become excuses.

 • Pick a missed quarter.
 What were the top 3 controllable reasons you missed, and what specific behaviors did you change the next quarter?